UTNuclearRobotics/pcd2bin_kitti/ReadMe.md

 ## PCD to KITTI binary converter

-This repository is part of my pipeline to convert the pointcloud data of 5 x Livox Horizon LiDARs into the "semantic KITTI" format.\
+This repository is part of my pipeline to convert the pointcloud data of 5 x Livox Horizon LiDARs into the ```semantic KITTI``` format.\
 See Instructions here: [LINK](https://gist.github.com/nerovalerius/80133f409f9ed0573522432244298195).

 Convert .pcd pointcloud files into KITTI binary files.\